-This aspect of the fellowship determined by Tulane's School of Public Health.
+This aspect of the fellowship is determined by Tulane's School of Public Health.
 The caveat for fellows is that both the public health analysis (PHA) and the culminating experience must fall under the purview of IEM.
-The actual projects must be approved by the fellow's mentor in the school of public health and subsequently by the fellowship director in order to qualify for fellowship completion.
+The actual projects must be approved by the fellow's mentor in the school of public health and by the fellowship director in order to qualify for fellowship completion.

-A delineated seven separate areas (EM systems, humanitarian relief, disaster medicine, travel and field medicine, public health, program administration and academic skills) of IEM which have been called "domains" for the purposes of this fellowship.
+A recent article delineated seven separate areas (EM systems, humanitarian relief, disaster medicine, travel and field medicine, public health, program administration and academic skills) of IEM which have been called "domains" for the purposes of this fellowship.
 Fellows are expected to carry out experiences in each of the seven domains prior to graduation.

-By the nature of the fellowship, the academic skills and public health domain will be satisfied, leaving five domains to be explored by the fellow.
+By the nature of the fellowship, the academic skills and public health domain will be satisfied, leaving the five additional domains to be explored by the fellow.
 Individual fellows will have divergent interests and so the types of experiences they will have in each domain will reflect this.

 Each experience is termed an "equivalent experience" for the purposes of this fellowship: